Learning Coupled Subspaces for Multi-Condition Spike Data: Experiments

-\textbf{Results} \cref{fig:expts:mc_maze}(a) shows the experiment result with varying training sizes.
-It can be seen \texttt{CS-GPFA(smooth)} achieves consistent improvement over the the baselines \texttt{CS-GPFA(non-smooth)} and the ccGPFA method.
-And it slightly outperforms the tensor-based method VBGCP.
-The improvement over ccGPFA baselines could be explained by the assumption on weight functions, which exploits the structural correlation in the data.
-In addition, the improvement over the \texttt{CS-GPFA(non-smooth)} baseline shows the utility of the smooth priors which directly use the condition labels.
-As running time reference, we note the VBGCP takes over 1.25 hrs per repeat of the experiment, whereas the GPFA methods finish under 10 minutes.
+with varying training sizes. \texttt{CS-GPFA(smooth)} achieves consistent improvement over all baselines The improvement over ccGPFA baselines could be explained by the coupled assumption on latent functions, which exploits the structural correlation in the data.
+In addition, the improvement over the \nscsgpfa baseline shows the utility of the smooth priors that directly use the condition labels.
+The result also shows \csgpfa advantage over VBGCP which does not account for condition differences.

-In \cref{fig:expts:mc_maze} (b), we show the predictive performance of \texttt{CS-GPFA(smooth)} on unseen conditions.
-With increasing number of training conditions, the log-likelihood under unseen conditions shows improvement.
-And the curve levels off at 3 train trials, which indicates the correlation structure in the data can be well captured with small number of train conditions.

-\cref{fig:expts:mc_maze} (c) shows the inferred latent processes (left) and their corresponding weights (right).
-It is shown that only 4 latent processes, out of initial pool of 10, were retained by our model.
-This further supports the result on synthetic experiment that \texttt{CS-GPFA(smooth)} yields simpler representation of the data.

-The polar plots in \cref{fig:expts:mc_maze} (d) demonstrate how we can use the inferred firing rates to visualize the the firing patterns of neurons.
-After fitting \texttt{CS-GPFA(smooth)}, we grouped the neurons based on their response to the conditions.
-For each neuron, we identified the condition for which it exhibited the maximum response (i.e. firing rate).
-In the figure, we show such groups of neurons.
-Each path connects the firing rates at the first bin ("preparatory" phase in behavioural trials).
-From instance the second plot (in olive), the condition (reaching angle is 173 degrees), we note that the neurons show similar firing rates at another reaching angle (-174 degrees).
-This follows the fact that they reaching targets are spatial closer to each other.